bixycler/UniinfoNotes/pages/Workspace.md

 						- ((6735c7ac-17c8-4fea-8d4c-b76a942bc453))
 					- “Complete, finished, done, target reached, ...” are just illusions.
 Nothing is actually complete, any ((667d15c6-67c4-4998-a549-c8b3f9de3d60)) is just a helix or spiral which is projected onto the plane orthogonal to the direction of change/evolution.
 					- Most of us are goal/target reaching machines with a built-in motivation to complete the circle.
+					- The basic illustion is that “when the circle is completed, it ends, finishes, no more worry”, while actually it's just the beginning of the new circle, either at the same level or at “higher” level.
 				- The effort justification & sunk-cost fallacy collapsed:: true
 					- This is the push of the momentum of the past, which adds to the pull of the future "finish soon", constraining the subject to the rabbit hole of goal reaching.